jasThakker/cse15l-lab-reports/LabReport4.md

 Then the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` command was 5 up in the history, so I accessed and ran it in the same way.

 ![](Step6.png)

+##  Step 7: Editing the code to fix the failing tests